The second edition of the gothic mystery This Madness of the Heart is almost ready for release!

 The only times I remember seeing him roused to anger were during the days that inspired Madness: when vicious, self-serving bullies were taking over some local colleges, firing brilliant and gentle scholars, and replacing them with doctrinally “pure” puppets.
 I realized then the absolute rightness of my professor’s emotional presence also embraced righteous rage in the face of injustice . . . righteousness without the slightest taint of self-righteousness.

 Elmus Rooksby, a good man.
-The man behind the character is gone now, but I’m pleased with my memorial to him.
+The man behind the character is gone now, but I’m content with my memorial to him.

 In the process of writing this post, it occurred to me to see if classic paintings of “goodness” were as rare as my own experience of it.
 I found 1 painting in 2 hours of web-crawling that was exactly what I’d had in mind: